Author: Leon Wimmenhoeve

 HTTP status codes (Server 500 or 404 errors)

-Unfortunately, we all come across a 404 error from time to time.
-It is the most well-known HTTP Response code (or status code).
-The HTTP response code is a response from the server to the client, which usually is the site visitor’s browser.
+Unfortunately, we all come across a 404 Not Found error from time to time.
+It is the most well-known HTTP response / status codes.
+An HTTP response code is a response from the server to the client, which usually is the site visitor’s browser.
 The response codes are categorised and can be recognised by the first digit.
 We’ll then list the most common and relevant response codes.
-100 informational response It is not likely that you’ll ever see this as an
+100 informational response It is not likely that you’ll ever see this as

 Locked out after renaming the admin username